search icon

 Many LLC owners share responsibility for company operations and managerial decisions.
 An LLC where all members are in charge of business-related decisions is called a “member-managed LLC.”
 However, the LLC’s flexible business structure allows members to appoint a manager to run the day-to-day operations.
 If a manager handles daily operations, it’s a “manager-managed LLC.”

 LLC managers can be members, but they don’t have to be.
-If you’re in charge of management responsibilities, some common business owner titles might be “managing member” or “member-manager.”
-However, a common title like this doesn’t convey to others that you hold the top-ranking position in the company.
+If a member is responsible for management, common business owner titles might include “managing member” or “member-manager.”
+However, a common title like this doesn’t convey to others that a particular member holds the top-ranking position in the company.

 LLC Owner Titles to Consider

-Depending on your ownership structure, you could use traditional titles as LLC member names.
+Depending on the company’s ownership structure, the owners could use “traditional” titles as LLC member names.
 Some choices for a single-member LLC title are “Owner,” “President,” or “CEO” (Chief Executive Officer).

-For multi-member LLCs, you might use other corporate titles for LLC owners.
+For multi-member LLCs, the members might use other corporate titles for LLC owners.
 These titles can include a COO (Chief Operating Officer) and CFO (Chief Financial Officer).
 Consider a CTO (Chief Technology Officer) or CIO (Chief Information Officer) title for technology-influenced industries.

 Other Choices for LLC Owner Titles